jtukpah/wildfire_hyperdrive_ssrr_2024/README.md

 > roslaunch imec_driver camera.launch

-This starts the launch file where the user_in input can then be adjusted, currently only exposure time in ms is supported You can check to see if the params are now visible by running:
+This starts the launch file where the user_in input can then be adjusted.
+You can check to see if the params are now visible by running:
 > rosparam list